 Bonus Coaching Tips:

-If you’re coaching clients who are struggling with setting or staying focused on goals, consider a few of these ICF #7 Evokes Awareness questions/observations:
+If you’re coaching clients who are struggling with setting or staying focused on goals, consider a few of these questions and observations from the ICF Core Competency #7: Evokes Awareness:

 - There seems to be a lot of focus on what you don’t want versus what you do want.
 What do you notice?

-- What would need to change in your thinking to believe you can reach your goals?
+- What would need to change in your thinking for you to believe you can reach your goals?

 - I hear this taking up a lot of your attention.
 What would it feel like to have this resolved?